 What we look for

 We conduct regular performance monitoring of our ACE 40, against general stock market and industry sector trends.
 We also check our ACE 40 for investment strategy-specific events.

 But we also perform an annual review of the whole list.
 This makes sure our selections are best in class and have the potential to deliver consistently against their targets.

-The ACE 40 list includes 10 funds in the Avoids bucket, 23 funds – Considers and 10 funds – Embraces.
+The ACE 40 list includes 8 funds in the Avoids bucket, 24 funds in Considers and 6 funds in Embraces.

-There is a still lack of ethical choices in some fund sectors such as equity income.
-Many ethical funds tend to have high weightings to healthcare and technology, so-called growth sectors.
+There is a still lack of sustainable choices in some fund sectors such as equity income.
+Many sustainable funds tend to have high weightings to healthcare and technology, so-called growth sectors.
 But they have low weightings to the energy and industrials sectors, which are good sectors for dividends.